 3. IP Address Allocation

-Once a server is assigned, FluxBilling's IPAM system allocates IP addresses automatically based on rules configured per product:
+Once a server is assigned, FluxBilling''s IPAM system allocates IP addresses automatically based on rules configured per product:

 - Primary IPv4 — Allocated from a designated subnet, respecting gateway and broadcast exclusions